fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-CUDA-Cluster.md

 Is a platform of parallel computing that includes a compiler and a set of toolkits created by nVidia.
 CUDA allows to developers use a variation of C language to code in GPU nVidia.

-# How to install CUDA
+# How to install NVIDIA Driver

 We will install CUDA version.